pandas-dev/pandas/doc/source/groupby.rst

 DataFrame column selection in GroupBy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have created the GroupBy object from a DataFrame, for example, you
+Once you have created the GroupBy object from a DataFrame, you might want to do
-might want to do something different for each of the columns.
-Thus, using
+something different for each of the columns.
+Thus, using ``[]`` similar to
-``[]`` similar to getting a column from a DataFrame, you can do:
+getting a column from a DataFrame, you can do:

 .. ipython:: python
    :suppress: